 Electronic Filing System (EFS) Web Application

-The New York State Board of Elections is pleased to announce it transitioned all filers from its Electronic Filing System (EFS) desktop application software to a web-based system, as of Monday, January 25, 2021 at 8:00am.
+The New York State Board of Elections has transitioned all filers from its Electronic Filing System (EFS) desktop application software to a web-based system, as of January 2021.

 Please be aware that the web-based system utilizes an email address and password for filer log-in.